 If we find amazing writing, we usually do take a look over the author’s profile to know who is a talented writer.

 Same as, if you can entertain more visitors, they might become your most loyal blog readers.

 That means, more people will show interest to know about the author’s profile.
 And that means more popularity.

 On the other side, how much money you have, how rich you don’t matter for fame.
 But your deeds, your efforts matter.

-Well, you might be popular buying some bigger websites, but that doesn’t add any positive values.
+Well, you might be popular buying some bigger websites, but that doesn’t add any positive value.

-If you can achieve fame with the hard works for your readers, you will surprisingly see some excellent consequences.
+If you can achieve fame with the hard works of your readers, you will surprisingly see some excellent consequences.

 That was my personal thought about money and readership.
 Actually, I might have been gone very controversial.
 I wish you people would pardon me.

 But if you ask for my personal opinion in a line, I would say “focus more on readership and less on monetization“.

 Seriously, I monetize my blog too, but it doesn’t mean I should only care about it, not about readers.
 It’s way better to think about the readers and then the money-making possibilities.